NickkciN7/Random-Movie-Displayer/README.md

     Another Add a small snippet of information from the wikipedia article too, so that there is a brief description of the movie.

+# Stretch features
+    I'm not sure if this counts, but my code gets the average of all ratings for the movie and shows the average rating on the website.